MicrosoftDocs/windows-itpro-docs/windows/deployment/planning/windows-10-infrastructure-requirements.md

 -   For KMS keys, click **Licenses** and then select **Relationship Summary**.
 Click the appropriate active license ID, and then select **Product Keys** near the right side of the page.
 For KMS running on Windows Server, find the **Windows Srv 2012R2 DataCtr/Std KMS for Windows 10** product key; for KMS running on client operating systems, find the **Windows 10** product key.
 -   For MAK keys, click **Downloads and Keys**, and then filter the list by using **Windows 10** as a product.
 Click the **Key** link next to an appropriate list entry (for example, **Windows 10 Enterprise** or **Windows 10 Enterprise LTSB**) to view the available MAK keys.
 (You can also find keys for KMS running on Windows 10 in this list.
 These keys will not work on Windows servers running KMS.)

-Note that Windows 10 Enterprise and Windows 10 Enterprise LTSC installations use different MAK keys.
+Windows 10 Enterprise and Windows 10 Enterprise LTSC installations use different MAK keys.
 But you can use the same KMS server or Active Directory-based activation environment for both; the KMS keys obtained from the Volume Licensing Service Center will work with both.

-## Related topics
+## Related articles

 [Windows 10 servicing options](../update/waas-servicing-strategy-windows-10-updates.md)<br>
 [Windows 10 deployment considerations](windows-10-deployment-considerations.md)<br>